 1 Tbsp coconut oil

-1/4 c pure maple syrup (you could also use agave, honey, or brown rice syrup)
+1/4 c pure maple syrup (you could also use honey.
+When I double, I do half maple syrup and half Honey)

 1/2 tsp pure vanilla extract